Alternative Air Sources – Spare Air and Pony Bottles

 Pony bottles are larger than Spare Air but still smaller than a full-sized scuba tank.
 They act as an extension of the scuba set and are fitted with independent regulators and gauges.
 In the event of an emergency, the diver will have to attach the bottle to its main air supply using a connector and open the valve.

 These bottles supply enough air to allow the diver to make a normal, safe ascent to the surface from mid to low depths.
-They are commonly sold in 6, 13, and 19 cu ft bottles, with 13 cu ft being the most popular size.
+They are commonly sold in 6, 13, and 19 cu ft bottles, with 13 cubic foot being the most popular size.

-For deeper dives, bottles of both 30 and 40 cu ft are available.
-Smaller bottles will allow a safe ascent, while larger bottles will allow a safe ascent that includes decompression stops.
+For deeper dives, small scuba tanks of both 30 and 40 cu ft are available.
+Smaller pony bottles will allow a safe ascent in most recreational dives, while larger bottles will allow a safe ascent that includes decompression stops.

 During a dive, a pony bottle should be fixed to the main scuba tank with clamps or straps.
 This allows convenient access and keeps them out of the way of the diver’s workspace.